mhingan/Homeworks/README.md

 # Java Development - Homework Repository

 This repository serves as a storage space for all the homework assignments completed during the Java Development course at "Scoala infoamala de IT."
-It provides an organized structure for managing and documenting your progress throughout the course.
+It provides an organized structure for managing and documenting the progress throughout the course.

 ## Description

-The Java Development Homework Repository is designed to help you keep track of the homework assignments given during the Java Development course at "Scoala infoamala de IT."
-This repository acts as a central location to store, manage, and track your progress throughout the course.
-It provides a consistent structure and organization to facilitate easy navigation and understanding of your work.
+The Java Development Homework Repository is designed to help me keep track of the homework assignments given during the Java Development course at "Scoala infoamala de IT."
+This repository acts as a central location to store, manage, and track my progress throughout the course.
+It provides a consistent structure and organization to facilitate easy navigation and understanding of my work.

 ## Usage